 Running stretches of plains come gently to a halt at the rims of municipalities where quaint decades-old wooden houses still stand.
 The sight of colonial-style staff houses of Central Azucarera de Bais builds up the anticipation of seeing the Big City of Negros Oriental.
 Ah, Dumaguete.
 This languid beauty of the Negros isle.
 Everytime I am there, I enjoy a refreshing respite from harried city living.

 There are no lonely days or nights in Dumaguete as I discovered when I spent Valentine’s day there.
-I spent the night in the very new Sierra Hotel and had dinner at the hotel with my Valentine date, my dear friend Arlyn who has grown roots in Dumaguete.
+I spent the night at the Sierra Hotel and had dinner at the hotel with my date, my dear friend Arlyn who has grown roots in Dumaguete.
 The Sierra Hotel is along Blanco Street which is a lovely residential street with graceful houses set on expansive lots –quite a rare sight in Bacolod nowadays.
 Just barely five minutes away on foot to the corner of this old-rich neighborhood is the famous Rizal Boulevard replete with bars and restaurants, and the habitués who frequent them.
 The city population has been made more colorful with the intermingling of various races – the brown maidens pairing off with Caucasian males, and the Orientals bonding as groups.

 Still, the old Dumaguete is assuredly intact.
 The early morning walk I took around Blanco and the length of Hibbard Avenue revealed the city’s quiet charm.
 It is when she is blanketed by the hushed tones of a lazy morn that we know that the girl we used to know is still the girl we used to know.